causes galls on the beech tree branches

 - Not Threatened

-In spring, the fungus produces fruiting bodies that emerge from the galls like golden golfballs.
-These fruiting bodies are one to three centimetres across, bright yellow, and covered in small pits.
-They are edible and have a fruity, strawberry-like flavour, which is how they got their common name.
+In spring, the fungus produces fruiting bodies.
+They emerge from the galls like golden golfballs.
+These fruiting bodies are one to three centimetres across.
+Bright yellow.
+Covered in small pits.
+They are edible.
+They have a fruity, strawberry-like flavour.
+Which is how they got their common name.
 The texture is soft and slightly chewy.
 A fungus that tastes like fruit.

-In South America, related Cyttaria species are known as llao llao and are harvested as a delicacy.
-They are an important food source for indigenous communities in Patagonia.
+In South America, related Cyttaria species are known as llao llao.
+They are harvested as a delicacy.
+An important food source for indigenous communities in Patagonia.
 In New Zealand, the beech strawberry is less well known as a food source.